West Virginia Consolidated Public Retirement Board

 Effective date of retirement is dependent upon termination of employment, meeting retirement eligibility and the Board's receipt of the retirement application.
 Date of the Board's receipt of the retirement application can impact the effective date of retirement.
 If the member is less than age 60 upon termination of employment, and all retirement criteria are met, the effective date of retirement will be the first day of the month following receipt of the retirement application.

 Retirement benefits are not automatic.
-Prospective retirees must make application to the Board in order to commence retirement benefits.
+You must apply to the Board for your retirement benefits.

 Regular retirement benefits are paid in equal monthly installments in an amount equal to 2% multiplied by the member's years of credited service multiplied by the member's Final Average Salary (FAS).